toyokazu/internet-visualizer2/README.md

 If you have several network interfaces, specify the one you want.

     $ node scripts/capture_sender.js -i en0

+If you have tshark command at a different location from default path /Applications/Wireshark.app/Contents/Resources/bin/tshark, Please specify it.

+    $ node scripts/capture_sender.js -i en0 -t /usr/local/bin/tshark

 Start http server to host JavaScript visualization program.